-For example, since as many as 1 in 5 workers feel personally discriminated against because of their background (according to a 2021 Deloitte survey), your D&I goals may include a reverse mentoring strategy intended to pair executives with employees from historically marginalized populations.
+For example, since as many as 1 in 5 workers feel personally discriminated against because of their background (according to a 2021 Deloitte survey), your DEI goals may include a reverse mentoring strategy intended to pair executives with employees from historically marginalized populations.

 Even if you are running multiple programs at once and each needs varying degrees of control, you can configure MentorcliQ to fit each unique program.
-This means you can actually run a highly controlled succession planning program, for example, in which you make the matches as an administrator, while also running an onboarding program that uses self-directed matching.
+This means you can actually run a highly controlled succession planning program, for example, in which you make the matches as an administrator while also running an onboarding program that uses self-directed matching.
 The software is just that versatile.

 When should you NOT choose admin mentor matching?